MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 [TP/(TP + FN)], which is the percentage of terms who were accurately classified as such, and we want to maximize (i.e., sensitivity), against false positive rates [FP/(TN + FP)], which is the percentage of non-terms who were classified as terms, and we want to minimize.
-We can determine its strength by looking at the are under the ROC curve or AUC.
+We can determine its strength by looking at the area under the ROC curve or AUC.
 The higher our AUC, the better our model is classifying turnover as staying (1 as 1) and leaving (0 as 0).

 **Top Reasons For Leaving:**